iturdikulov/notes/venv.md

 # venv — Creation of virtual environments

-> The `venv` [[Python]] module supports creating lightweight “virtual
+> The `venv` [[research/Python|Python]] module supports creating lightweight
-> environments”, each with their own **independent set** of Python packages
+> “virtual environments”, each with their own **independent set** of Python
-> installed in their **site** directories.
-A virtual environment is created on
+> packages installed in their **site** directories.
+A virtual environment is
-> top of an existing Python installation, known as the virtual environment’s
+> created on top of an existing Python installation, known as the virtual
-> “base” Python, and may optionally be isolated from the packages in the base
+> environment’s “base” Python, and may optionally be isolated from the packages
-> environment, so only those explicitly installed in the virtual environment are
+> in the base environment, so only those explicitly installed in the virtual
-> available.\
+> environment are available.\
 > — <cite>[venv](https://docs.python.org/3/library/venv.html)</cite>

 To initialize a virtual environment in `.venv` directory, run: